 The difficulties of fundraising cannot be overstated.
 It was one of the biggest challenges Katie Redford faced in setting up her organization.
 Unlike private attorneys who charge their clients for their services, all of her organization’s legal, campaign and educational services are free to its clients and constituents, making fundraising critical.
 Most entrepreneurs are unaware of the time and energy that will be spent fundraising.
 Rather than rely on grants and foundations, it is always better to find endowments; however, they are not always easily available particularly for work in a foreign country.

 Like Katie, Julia Harrington found that her biggest challenge in founding the Institute was also a lack of money.
 Julia and her partner both worked without salary for the fi rst year of operations and went into debt buying basic equipment.
 For the first six months, the organization operated from her house.
 Applying for an Echoing Green Fellowship, she learned grant writing and organizational skills that later proved beneficial in obtaining funding from other organizations.
-To learn more about applying for a fellowship, check out the Insider Guide to Writing a Successful Fellowship Application found here.
+Learn more about applying for fellowships.

 Like many entrepreneurs, Brian Concannon worked for six months without taking a salary, and has only taken a small stipend since.
 The financing for his organization during the fi rst year was about 40% from a single foundation grant, 40% from churches, solidarity groups and charitable organizations, and 20% from individual donors.
 Despite these difficulties, not one entrepreneur interviewed said s/he would change his or her career path for a higher paying position in the private sector or government.

 Structuring Your Organization: Understanding the Impact of Foreign Government Laws, Policies and Regulations